 We have all heard the implausible prescription of 8 glasses of water a day.
 Some of us have tried it, most have decided it's not even worth the effort.
 You really don't get more impractical than a physician, do you?
 Eight glasses?!
 Well, ladies.
 Turns out hydration is vital for healthy everything.
 There are a lot of women out there

 No water- no life.
-You
+You can't be dehydrated for weeks and expect healthy hair.

 trying to find quick fixes for poor skin and perpetually-brittle hair, but they are bound to be no more successful than a man trying to make a rock taste good by putting icing on it.